 “I put my dung to good purpose!”
 Thug said with a smile.

-He mixed the powder with water and his dung to make mortar.
+He mixed his dung with the powder and water to make mortar.
 After seven nights, he built a wall that was six feet long, ten feet high, and one foot thick.
 He looked with satisfaction at the work of his hands, then went back to his cave to sleep.

 In the evening, when Thug woke up, he went for a walk and saw a rabbit on the forest path.